Everything you need to know about the First Home Owners Grant in your state

 -

-Other exemptions or concessions: From 1 July 2023, first home buyers in NSW are exempt from paying transfer duty on new and existing homes valued at or less than $800,000 or a block of land valued at or less than $350,000.
+Other exemptions or concessions: First home buyers in NSW are exempt from paying transfer duty on new and existing homes valued up to $800,000 or a block of land valued up to $350,000.

 Transfer duty concessions apply to first home buyers if the value of your: